stelzinga/MF/MGT_80.Tools.md

 This is referred to as *Project Management Triangle* (PMT) which says that increasing/decreasing any aspect affects the other two (one or both).
 The role of a Project Manager (PM) is to optimise this and to report progress and issues to Key Stakeholders including Sponsors, see [### Sponsorship}, under [## Delegating Definition].

 #### Scope
 Scope is determined by the expected Result and the Implementation to achieve that Result.
-Scope drives complexity and breadth of a Project and thus the Resources (Assets, Staff, Suppliers).
+Scope drives complexity and breadth of a Project and thus the Resources (Assets, Staff, Suppliers) required.
 Scope is constrained by available Resources, and reversely, Resource availability drives the Scope.

 #### Cost
 Cost is driven by Resources.
-For any Project, one, two or all Resource tyoes are required.
+For any Project, one, two or all Resource tyoes are required (Staff, Assets, or Suppliers).
 Cost is constrained by Budget and reversely drives Budget.

 #### Time
 Time is driven by availability of Resources and constrained by internal / external deadlines.
 Reversely, availability or lack of Resources drives deadlines.